stellar/soroban-cli/docs/soroban-cli-full-docs.md

   Possible values: `true`, `false`

 * `--instructions <INSTRUCTIONS>` — Number of instructions to simulate
-* `--build-only` — Build the transaction only write the output to stdout
+* `--build-only` — Build the transaction only write the base64 xdr to stdout

+  Possible values: `true`, `false`

+* `--sim-only` — Simulation the transaction only write the base64 to stdout

   Possible values: `true`, `false`